visgl/deck.gl/docs/upgrade-guide.md

 **Breaking Changes**

 - `onLayerHover` and `onLayerClick` props are replaced with `onHover` and `onClick`.
-The first argument passed to the callback will always be an [picking info](/docs/developer-guide/interactivity.md#the-picking-info-object) object, and the second argument is the pointer event.
-This change makes these two events consistent with other event callbacks.
+The first argument passed to the callback will always be a valid [picking info](/docs/developer-guide/interactivity.md#the-picking-info-object) object, and the second argument is the pointer event.
+This change makes these two events behave consistently with other event callbacks.

 #### Layers